 Here are the ingredients you will need:

 - flax egg

 - white whole wheat flour

 - blueberries (optional)

-For a complete list and directions scroll to the bottom of the post!
+For a complete list and directions and notes scroll to the bottom of the post!

 How to Serve Cucumber Cinnamon Muffins